Commands and State Machine

 The Robot State Machine

-Every Beam Bots robot has a state machine that controls when commands can execute:
+Every Beam Bots robot has a state machine with two core operational states:

 • :disarmed - Robot is safe, actuators won't respond